Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Looking at the maximum DrawDown of -2.7 days in the last 5 years of Minimum Volatility Portfolio, we see it is relatively greater, thus better in comparison to the benchmark SPY (-24.5 days)
+• The maximum drop from peak to valley over 5 years of Minimum Volatility Portfolio is -2.7 days, which is greater, thus better compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 291 days of Minimum Volatility Portfolio is lower, thus better.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 86 days is smaller, thus better.

 AveDuration: